crowdsourcing-class/crowdsourcing-class.github.io/assignments/pa3.md

 <br><br>

 <li> Finally, run the analysis.
-This will just pring out how many approvals and rejections you made under each of the methods.
+This will just print out how many approvals and rejections you made under each of the methods.

 	<ul>
 	<li><code>$ python analysis.py</code>